awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

 + **Modify a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to modify in the right pane, and choose **Properties**\.
 Modify the properties and choose **OK**\.
 + **Remove a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to remove in the right pane, and then choose **Stop Sharing**\.
 **Note**
-Removing file shares from the GUI is possible only you connected to **fsmgmt\.msc** using the DNS Name of the Amazon FSx file system\.
-If you connected using the IP address or DNS alias name of the file system, the **Stop Sharing** option won't work and the file share isn't removed\.
+For Single\-AZ 2 and Multi\-AZ file systems, removing file shares or modifying file shares \(including updating permissions, user limits, and other properties\) using the Shared Folders GUI tool is possible only if you connect to **fsmgmt\.msc** using the DNS Name of the Amazon FSx file system\.
+The Shared Folders GUI tool does not support these actions if you connect using the IP address or DNS alias name of the file system\.

-## Using PowerShell to Manage File Shares<a name="manage-file-shares-pwrshell"></a>
+## Using PowerShell to manage file shares<a name="manage-file-shares-pwrshell"></a>

 You can manage file shares using custom remote\-management commands for PowerShell\.
 These commands can help you more easily automate these tasks:
 + Migration of file shares on existing file servers to Amazon FSx
 + Synchronization of file shares across AWS Regions for disaster recovery
 + Programmatic management of file shares for ongoing workflows, such as team file\-share provisioning

-To learn how to use the Amazon FSx CLI for remote management on PowerShell, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+To learn how to use the Amazon FSx CLI for remote management on PowerShell, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

-### Creating a Continuously Available Share<a name="create-ca-share"></a>
+### Creating a continuously available share<a name="create-ca-share"></a>

-**Note**
-Continuously available shares are enabled by default in a Multi\-AZ file system deployment type so the continuously available share instructions apply only to Single\-AZ file systems, typically database servers\.
-For Multi\-AZ file systems you can use the standard Windows file sharing tools such as **fsmgmt\.msc** and **New\-SMBShare** and your file system will remain continuously available\.

 You can create continuously available \(CA\) shares using the Amazon FSx CLI for Remote Management on PowerShell\.
-CA shares created on an Amazon FSx for Windows File Server Multi\-AZ file system are highly durable and highly available\.
+CA shares created on an FSx for Windows File Server Multi\-AZ file system are highly durable and highly available\.
 An Amazon FSx Single\-AZ file system is built on a single node cluster\.
 As a result, CA shares created on a Single\-AZ file system are highly durable, but are not highly available\.
 Use the `New-FSxSmbShare` with the `-ContinuouslyAvailable` option set to `$True` to specify that the share is a continuously available share\.
 The following is an example command to create a CA share\.

 ```
 New-FSxSmbShare -Name "New CA Share" -Path "D:\share\new-share" -Description "CA share" -ContinuouslyAvailable $True